by giving an algorithm that accepts only two different IFSs

 .
 I.e. we cannot yield matrices in greater levels which would correspond to points outside the previously described area.

-• Algorithm 1: The previous considerations immediately give us an algorithm at hand, of which we prove below, that it accepts for two IFSs
+• Algorithm 1: The previous considerations immediately give us an algorithm at hand, of which we prove below, that it accepts

 and